 Utilities are public services such as electricity, water and sewer, telephone and fuel which are used in Saskatchewan homes.
 These services are usually provided through a provincial or local government agency, except for internet and cell phone services, which are also available from private companies.
 Once you find a place to live in Saskatchewan, you will need to arrange to have the utilities connected before you move in.
 When you move out of your home, you will need to arrange to have services disconnected.

 If heating, electrical, telephone or other services are not included in your rent, or if you have just bought a home, you will need to have the utilities connected before you move in.
 You will have to contact each utility company to open an account with them.
-Getting these services connected is often called "getting a hook-up."
 The cost of connecting the utilities is usually added to your first month’s bill.

 Ask the utility company how they will charge for the service throughout the time you live in the home.
 Companies may charge for services monthly and you are expected to pay the bill within 30 days of receiving it.
 If you are late paying your bills, there will usually be an interest charge added to your next bill.
 You can pay utility bills by mail, in person at the service provider’s office, or on-line.